 While there can be significant habitat value in small patches of upland meadow (e.g., for invertebrates and small mammals), large patches are especially important for grassland-breeding birds.
-Grassland-breeding birds have declined dramatically in the Northeast in recent decades as grassy meadows have been lost and fragmented by the intensification of agriculture, regrowth of forest, and residential and commercial development (Askins 1993, Brennan and Kuvlesky 2005).
-These birds require large, undivided meadows (25-500+ ac [10-200+ ha]) to reproduce successfully (Vickery et al. 1994).
+Grassland-breeding birds have declined dramatically in the Northeast in recent decades due to habitat loss, as meadows are lost and fragmented by regrowth of forest, conversion of grasslands to row crops, and residential and commercial development (Askins 1993, Brennan and Kuvlesky 2005).
+These birds require large, undivided meadows (25 to 500+ ac [10-200+ ha]) to reproduce successfully (Vickery et al. 1994).
 Fences and hedgerows can reduce nesting success for grassland-breeding birds by providing cover and perching sites for raptors and other species that prey on the birds or their eggs (Wiens 1969).
-Although upland meadow was one of the most common habitat types in Poughkeepsie, only four of those meadows were larger than 25 ac (10 ha), the minimum preferred area for savannah sparrow to nest (Vickery et al. 1994), for example, and one of these meadows is part of an ongoing residential development.
 Because grassland birds have very specific habitat requirements for breeding, their survival in the northeastern U.S. may ultimately depend on active farmland and open space management (Askins 1993).

 Meadows are among the habitats most vulnerable to future development.
+In agricultural areas, for example, development is often an attractive alternative to the economic challenges faced by farmers.
 Even when development does not destroy the entire meadow habitat, the remaining fragments are usually small and have much lower biodiversity value.
 Development around meadows can promote increased predation on grassland-breeding bird nests by human-subsidized predators such as raccoons and domestic cats.
-Grasslands and the rare species they support are also highly susceptible to harm from other human activities such as mowing, conversion to row crops, application of pesticides, and ATV traffic.
+Grasslands and the rare species they support are also highly susceptible to other human activities such as mowing, conversion to row crops, application of pesticides, and ATV traffic.